mvolkmann/blog/src/swift/SwiftFormat.md

 ### WARNING

-Periodically Xcode loses the ability to run SwiftFormat.
+Periodically Xcode loses the ability to run SwiftFormat and the Editor menu will no longer contain "SwiftFormat" at the bottom.
 This happens when System Preferences ...
 Extensions loses the left nav entry for "Xcode Source Editor".
 Pressing cmd-s will do nothing but make a sound.